 AWARNING: Always ensure the bit is secure before starting the tool.
 A loose bit may eject from tool causing possible personal injury.
-Your tool features a keyless chuck (F) with one rotating sleeve for one-handed operation of the chuck.
+Your tool features a keyless chuck with one rotating sleeve for one-handed operation of the chuck.
 To insert a drill bit or other accessory, follow these steps.

-- 1. Turn tool off and disconnect tool from power source. - 2.
-Grasp the black sleeve of the chuck with one hand and use the other hand to secure the tool.
-Rotate the sleeve counterclockwise far enough to accept the desired accessory.
+- 1. Turn tool off and disconnect tool from power source. - Grasp the black sleeve of the chuck (D) with one hand and use the other hand to secure the tool as shown in Figure 6.
+Rotate the sleeve counterclockwise (as viewed from the front) far enough to accept the desired accessory. - 3.
+Insert the accessory about 3/4" (19 mm) into the chuck and tighten securely by rotating the chuck sleeve clockwise with one hand while holding the tool with the other hand.
+Continue to rotate the chuck sleeve until several ratchet clicks are heard to ensure full gripping power.